 His Eminence Drukpa Thuksey Rinpoche, one of the prime authorities of the monastery has initiated many programs that will ensure sustainable tourism in the locality.
 It works to guard the peace that prevails in the mountains despite being in a conflict zone.
 And uplift the local people of the region.
 All this has a positive impact on the lives of local youth.

 As you proceed towards Hemis from Leh in the wee hours of the day, you will come across the magnificent river Indus.
-It is fascinating to look at the flow of Indus that has been synonymous with the identity of Indians!
+It is fascinating to look at the flow of the Indus that has been synonymous with the identity of Indians!
 A lot of monasteries are situated by the river Indus, atop the mountains.

-Read More – Mini Road Trips from Leh to see Ladakh
+Read More – Mini Road Trips from Leh to See Ladakh

-The willow, the poplar trees, the bend of the river and the small villages built on the hilltops.
+The willow, the poplar trees, the bend of the river, and the small villages built on the hilltops.
 Together they make beautiful landscapes, befitting the appearance of an oasis in the arid mountainous region of Ladakh!
 We learned the tree plantation was an initiative taken up by the Drukpas from the monastery, adding a dash of green to the area.

 Naropa Festival at Hemis Monastery

 We visited the monastery for a couple of days during the festival.
-Truth be told, if you love to delve deep into the culture of the region, you need to frequent this area many more times.
+Truth be told if you love to delve deep into the culture of the region, you need to frequent this area many more times.
 Be rest assured, every visit will be a fulfilling learning experience.
 From the highway, it looks like a three-tiered institute.

 Hemis Monastery of Drukpa

-Following a religious sect of the Tibetan Buddhism under the Drukpa Lineage, Hemis monastery dates back to antiquity.
+Following a religious sect of Tibetan Buddhism under the Drukpa Lineage, Hemis monastery dates back to antiquity.
 In the year 1672, the Ladakhi emperor Sengge Namgyal restored the glory of the monastery.
 It is one of the primary seats of Tantrik Buddhism.
-Many myths arguably suggest Jesus had spent his last of the “far east days” in this monastery.
+Many myths arguably suggest Jesus had spent the last of the “far east days” in this monastery.

-The mystic mask dance, ancient manuscripts, handpainted murals and incense sticks inside the Gompas tell stories from the days bygone.
+The mystic mask dance, ancient manuscripts, handpainted murals, and incense sticks inside the Gompas tell stories from the days bygone.
 No wonder, it is conferred to be one of the richest Buddhist monasteries of the Ladakh region.
 The main complex is a two-story building, made of typical Ladakhi wooden fixtures on the mud-brick wall, painted in yellow and maroon, the color of the monks’ robes!

 Read More – Cham Dance of Himalayan Monasteries

 Make sure you explore the lamp room where yak butter is used to illuminate different shapes of lamps.
-Some burning for the entire year-round, some only for a night.
+Some burning for the entire year round, some only for a night.
 They are believed to be reminiscing about the deceased monks and holy spirits.
 Visitors can enter three gompas and observe the monks offering worship to different incarnations of Buddha and his disciples.
-The most prominent of them is the statue of Guru Padmasambhava, the legendary “second Buddha” according to Tibetan school of Buddhism.
+The most prominent of them is the statue of Guru Padmasambhava, the legendary “second Buddha” according to the Tibetan school of Buddhism.

 On the other side of the courtyard is housed the fantastic Hemis Museum.
 Contrary to my apprehensions, this tiny museum is rich in relics, artifacts, and historical documents.
 It is like a walk through the history of the monastery since the dawn of civilization.

-Most of the artifacts of the Hemis museum are put to use during the various religious ceremony and protected with care.
+Most of the artifacts of the Hemis Museum are put to use during the various religious ceremony and protected with care.
 They carry immense historical and heritage value!
 Photography of any kind is prohibited inside.

 The Naropa Festival